JuliaGilmore/UVicScholaryProfiles/README.md

 Stage 3 - Querying & Visualization of the completed Wikidata items <br>

-<i>The Wikimedia Foundation has developed an excellent tutorial for writing SPARQL queries, which was an invaluable resource for Stage 3 of the project.
-The tutorial can be accessed [here]( https://www.youtube.com/watch?v=kJph4q0Im98&ab_channel=WikimediaFoundation). </i>
+_The Wikimedia Foundation has developed an excellent tutorial for writing SPARQL queries, which was an invaluable resource for Stage 3 of the project.
+The tutorial can be accessed [here]( https://www.youtube.com/watch?v=kJph4q0Im98&ab_channel=WikimediaFoundation)._ </i>
 <br>

 ### Faculties and Academic Departments